 Do you have a Bank of America credit card?
 If so, you probably have an FIA credit card – they are Bank of America’s wholly-owned subsidiary for credit cards.
 It seems kind of deliberately misleading for them to come up with some meaningless and mysterious set of letters that don’t actually stand for anything rather than just simply branding the company “Bank of America Credit Cards, Inc. or something like that.
 It’s probably a result of Bank of America’s acquisition of another mysterious set of letters about ten years ago – MBNA.
 At least those letters stood for something (Maryland Bank National Association).
 They were probably the originators of the FIA sub-brand.
 Many regional banks and retailers apparently outsource their credit cards to FIA Card Services.
 So even if you don’t knowingly have a Bank of America credit card there is a good chance you carry one of their FIA-branded cards.

 Not every FIA card is a bad deal, mind you.
 However, many have qualities which are not so appealing, to put it nicely.
-Here’s are the biggest complaints heard on the forum:
+Listed below are some of the more common complaints heard on the forum:

 Complaint #1: Sneaky rewards program